ELY3M/wX---modded-by-ELY-M/README.md

 #
 ## DONE!
 ====================================
+The BackupRestore function now backup everything that are in wX folder even your icons and any files.
+added pal files backup/restore function in BackupRestore function
 the color table editor is saving txt to /wX/pal/ now
 reading from pal files on sdcard are done!
 I had to redo checkfiles and permissions processing abit.
 added enhanced vel color table - cool one that help you to see tornadoes.